-Click on one of the following tabs to see more information about each:
+Click on one of the following Equity Transfer tabs to discover more information:

 The same basic legal process as mentioned above is followed.
 If names need to be removed from your property deed this may be as a result of an unsettled dispute.
 In cases like these one conveyancer may not be able to act for all the parties involved because there will most likely be a conflict of interest.
 Each person must find an independent lawyer so that independent advice can be given.